korningf/arch-ops/kube-ops.md

 3. Automation:    With isolated, portable modular components, we can now automate their runtime configuration and deployment.

-4. Provision:     This gives us a grammar to Provision systems, to express desired runtime topology, deployment, scale, resources.
+4. Provision:     This gives us a grammar to Provision systems, to express desired topology, deployment, scale, resources.

-5. Sequencing:     This forces us to expose sequencing and orchestration rules, which are also expressed in neutral config and code.
+5. Sequencing:     This forces us to expose dependency sequence rules, which are also expressed in neutral config and code.

-6. Orchestration:  We use this grammar to express state changes, to manage complex distributed systems including their dependencies.
+6. Orchestration:  We use this grammar to express state changes, to manage distributed systems including their dependencies.

 6. Monitoring:     The common model also forces us to expose application health checks and telemetry, metrics, logging, tracing.